StephRut/MSI-QIIME2-Pipeline-Tutorial/README.md

 Before uploading your final Manifest file to QIIME2, ensure that your file looks like [this](https://github.com/StephRut/MSI_QIIME2_Pipeline_Tutorial/blob/main/Manifest_Example2), with no extra spaces or blanks between columns.
 Extra blanks/spaces will lead to downstream errors.

-❕ _HINT: Make sure to check that the cells in Excel are populating correctly to avoid errors later on._
+⚠️ _NOTE: Make sure to check that the cells in Excel are populating correctly to avoid errors later on._

 ## Step 4: Import Manifest
 Open up Filezilla (or other file sharing software) and connect to the remote server.
 To do this, click 'file' in the upper lefthand corner of the screen, and 'site manager' in the pull down list.
 Your screen should look like this: